GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 #[1] 11.27353
 ```

-Here we simulate a random synthetic timeseries using the above lambda function.
+**Next we simulate a random synthetic timeseries using the above lambda function.**
 The main function for this is `rnhpoisp` (for more information see
 documentation in the function header).
 ```r
 set.seed(1) # Make the example reproducible